ianhi/custom-ipywidget-howto/jslink-custom-widgets/README.md

 An example of linking attributes of two different widgets in the frontend.
 This is useful because Typescript -> Python -> Typescript can easily take 100ms or more which results in a laggy experience.

+To accomplish this use the ipywidgets `jslink` function which does some sort of magic for us.

+There is also jsdlink which is a directional link

 A Custom Jupyter Widget Library

 ## Installation